AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

       </div>
 </div>

 Creating shapes that are made out of small particles, has become an integral part of my sketches, and is something that can be easily combined with parametric functions.
-Constituting shapes out of smaller components looks visually very impressive, it gives things an almost organic feeling, similar to nature where things are usually made out of smaller parts (fractals however, are topic for another day).
+Constituting shapes out of smaller components looks visually very impressive, it gives things an almost organic feel, similar to nature where things are usually made out of smaller parts (fractals however, are topic for another day).

 For our purposes, we'll start with a very simple exercise: drawing a circle to the canvas.
 In p5js, or alternatively processing, this is very simple.
-We are provided with an inbuilt function for that: ellipse(x,y,size).
+We are already provided with an inbuilt function for that: ellipse(x,y,size).
 Which will basically draw a circle at the specified x and y coordinates, and with a specific size.

 Now, what if we want to draw a circle without this function, such that the circle is made up of many small points?
 As always, we can achieve this with a little trigonometry!
 Let's dive into the code!

+1. <a href='#draw'>Drawing a Circle... with many Points!</a>
+2. <a href='#motion'>Adding Motion</a>
+3. <a href='#parametric'>Parametric Functions</a>

-<h2>Drawing a Circle... with many Points!</h2>
+<h2><a name='draw'>Drawing a Circle... with many Points!</a></h2>
-I have already shown this in my Generative Tree Rings post, but this trick has become pretty much standard in my toolkit, where we loop with a for loop from 0 to TAU:
+I have already shown this in my <a href='https://gorillasun.de/blog/Radial-Perlin-Noise-and-Generative-Tree-Rings'>Generative Tree Rings post</a>, but this trick has become pretty much standard in my toolkit, where we loop with a for loop from 0 to TAU:

 <pre><code>numDivs = 20;
 radius = 100;